 Some would say that a good return on investment is the return of your investment.
 There is a tremendous amount of wisdom in that statement.
 The biggest investing mistakes occur when someone took bigger risks in the hopes of earning better returns, and instead ended up losing most of what they had.

 In order to determine a good return on investment, investors have to keep a realistic idea of what is a win.
-If you don’t know what is realistic than any con artist can convince you that they have something special.
+If you don’t know what is realistic, any con artist can convince you that they have something special.
 The people who fall victim to scams are the ones who believe that outsized returns are possible.
-Let’s take a look at 6 broad categories of investments and the returns you might expect.

 1. Speculative Investments